arjan/compiler_cache/README.md

 6
 ```

 The input argument is always called 'input'.
+There is just one input
+argument - use a tuple and pattern matching to use multiple arguments.

 After *N* cache misses (default: 2), expressions are cached into a
 module on the background by the compiler process.
 This speeds up